stephen-atech/JavaScript-tutorial/README.md

    const c;

 # Vsrible Assignment
-- This is when the variable b=decleared is giving a value
+- This is when the variable decleared is giving a value
 eg:
    var a = 1;
    let b = 2;